gigamaster/ai-chatbot/README.md

    - **Live Code Editor**: Opens an interactive coding environment
    - **Codemo Digital Nomad**: Access tools designed for digital nomads

+> [!NOTE]
-Both tools open in a new browser tab for your convenience.
+> Both tools open in a new browser tab for your convenience.

 ## Security